Man stabbed to death in south London

-Man in his 20s killed in Mitcham stabbing
+Mitcham stabbing: Man in his 20s killed

 A man has been stabbed to death in south London.

-Police were called at about 03:30 BST on Sunday to the junction between Upper Green East and Montrose Gardens in Mitcham.
+Police were called at about 03:30 BST to the junction between Upper Green East and Montrose Gardens in Mitcham.

 Officers found a man, thought to be in his 20s, with multiple stab wounds.
-Paramedics tried to save him but he was pronounced dead at the scene.
+Paramedics tried to save him but he died at the scene.

-A 44-year-old man has been arrested on suspicion of murder and is in custody in a south London police station.
+A 44-year-old man has been arrested on suspicion of murder and is presently in custody in a south London police station.

-Officers are yet to formally identify the victim or inform his next of kin.
-A post-mortem examination will be arranged in due course.
+Officers are yet to formally identify the victim.
+Post-mortem tests were due to be held later.

-A crime scene and road closures are in place.
+A police cordon remains in place.

+Mitcham and Morden MP Siobhain McDonagh offered her condolences to the victim's family and said she would attend a police meeting on Monday about the killing.

+London Mayor Sadiq Khan said he was in touch with the Metropolitan Police about the investigation.

 There have been more than 60 murders in the capital this year, of which more than half were stabbings.